noobping/pipeline/README.md

 root.
 From an ephemeral container, install hooks with `pipeline add --copy`;
 linked binaries disappear with the container.

-GitLab CI is supported alongside GitHub Actions.
-Its native AMD64 and ARM64 jobs run in parallel, and default-branch pipelines publish the multi-architecture container to the GitLab project registry plus an immutable release for each pipeline.
-The supplied runner tags target GitLab.com hosted runners; replace them and enable privileged Docker-in-Docker when using self-managed runners.

 ## Git hooks

 Pipeline supports normal repositories, `.git` directories, linked worktrees,